terafin/mqtt-unifi-protect-bridge/README.md

 This is a simple docker container that I use to bridge UniFi protect with my MQTT bridge.

+Please note this only works with UniFi protect 5.0 and greater

 I have a collection of bridges, and the general format of these begins with these environment variables:

 ```